awsdocs/amazon-vpc-user-guide/doc_source/route-table-options.md

 You can intercept traffic that enters your VPC through an internet gateway or a virtual private gateway by directing it to a middlebox appliance in your VPC\.
 You can configure the appliance to suit your needs\.
 For example, you can configure a security appliance that screens all traffic, or a WAN acceleration appliance\.
 The appliance is deployed as an Amazon EC2 instance in a subnet in your VPC, and is represented by an elastic network interface \(network interface\) in your subnet\.

 To route inbound VPC traffic to an appliance, you associate a route table with the internet gateway or virtual private gateway, and specify the network interface of your appliance as the target for VPC traffic\.
 For more information, see [Gateway Route Tables](VPC_Route_Tables.md#gateway-route-table)\.
 You can also route outbound traffic from your subnet to a middlebox appliance in another subnet\.

+**Note**
+If you've enabled route propagation for the destination subnet route table, be aware of route priority\.
+We prioritize the most specific route, and if the routes match, we prioritize static routes over propagated routes\.
+Review your routes to ensure that traffic is routed correctly and that there are no unintended consequences if you enable or disable route propagation \(for example, route propagation is required for an AWS Direct Connect connection that supports jumbo frames\)\.

 ### Appliance Considerations<a name="appliance-considerations"></a>